ginnox/CanalNetworkDocs/update notes Nov 2021.md

 The updates in the november release include the following features

+## File management Utility
+Open project folder option included to allow easy access to the data files of user projects.

 ## Undo/Redo functionality
 Infinite number of Undo/redo transactions are registered to allow the user flexibility in the use of the software.